npip99/Monereum/README.md

 Note: It is possible to hide all balances as pedersen commitments, but this would make the `balanceOf` operation impossible.
 I would like to eventually see an Monereum compatible implementation of a quasi-ERC20 token that hides balances, however.

 Turning an encrypted Monereum coin into an ERC20 token requires signing the coin with the key image, which gets verified on the spot.
 This is of course revealing, so wallet implementations need to ensure that only funds that have been self-mixed are used.
 The self-mixing should be entirely abstracted away.
-Please note that using "spare change" is not self-mixing, since if a previous transaction has a spent coin A, and a spare change coin B, then the owner of A will be able to see when you turn B into an ERC20 token, revealing yourself to the owner of A.
+Note that using "spare change" is not self-mixing, since if a previous transaction involving sending coin A to someone, with a spare change coin B, then the owner of A will be able to see when you turn B into an ERC20 token.
+This would reveal yourself to the owner of A.

 ### ERC20 Allowances to Monereum Addresses